SiliconLabs/wisun-br-linux/DBUS.md

 This increment will force all nodes to send a DAO and therefore update all downward routes of the DODAG.
 See section 9 of [`RFC 6550`][7] for more details.

+### `IncrementRplDodagVersionNumber`

+Increments the RPL DODAG Version Number.
+This increment will form a new version of the DODAG.
+See section 8.2.2.1 of [`RFC 6550`][7] for more details.

 [7]: https://datatracker.ietf.org/doc/html/rfc6550

 ## Properties